 The key is to focus on what your audience wants, needs, and responds to (not what you want to create) ESPECIALLY if financial freedom is something that you want.

-We made all the wrong moves in all the wrong places.
+All the wrong moves were made in all the wrong places.

-I spent 7+ days trying to come up with our mission statement.
+I once spent over 7 days trying to come up with a mission statement.

 7 &^$(%*^ DAYS!